 Everything single part of the Kraken X62 is designed to deliver maximum performance.
 From the variable speed pump to the large surface are radiator- the X62 is built to keep the hottest processors ice cool, and an intelligent PWM fan interface helps cut down on unnecessary noise.

-This closed loop liquid cooler keeps any processor cold no matter how much you overclock it, or what application you run.
+This closed-loop liquid cooler keeps any processor cold no matter how much you overclock it, or what application you run.
 There are two FX140 V2 fans mounted on the radiator that can be monitored and controlled through NZXT’s CAM software.

 The radiator itself is not very large, but it packs 36% more surface area on the inside compared to conventional 280 mm radiators.
 This allows for quicker, more efficient heat dissipation and lower CPU temperatures.

-The variable speed pump operates on the basis of how hot the CPU is and alters its pumping speed constantly, to keep the fan noise at minimum whenever possible.
+The variable speed pump operates on the basis of how hot the CPU is and alters its pumping speed constantly, to keep the fan noise at a minimum whenever possible.
 Extra-long 16″ tubing lets you comfortably mount this cooler inside your full tower case without having to stretch or strain any cables.
 It is compatible with all modern Intel and AMD sockets.

 The radiator measures 140 x 280 x 27 mm in width, height, and depth respectively.
 Its 140 mm fans can manage 106 CFM of airflow while running at the maximum speed of 2000 rpm, with noise levels ranging between 19-37 dB-A depending on fan speed.